 Under 50 Employees

 Providing health insurance to your employees is a great benefit, but it’s been cost-prohibitive for many companies.
-Starting in 2014, businesses with less than 50 full-time equivalent employees (FTEs) will have a new opportunity to offer this benefit at a more reasonable price.
+Businesses with less than 50 full-time equivalent employees (FTEs) will have a new opportunity to offer this benefit at a more reasonable price.

 You Don’t Have To